argoproj-labs/training-material/argo-workflows/argo-events/install-events.md

 There is an example available in the [argo events github repo](https://github.com/argoproj/argo-events/blob/stable/examples/eventbus/native.yaml).
 Execute the following command to create the eventbus:

 `kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/eventbus/native.yaml`{{execute}}

+We want Argo Events to trigger a workflow when a file is added to minio.
+In order to achieve this, we will add [a minio eventsource](https://argoproj.github.io/argo-events/eventsources/setup/minio/) which will listen for minio events.

+The eventsource will require minio credentials.
+We will provide these in the form of a secret.
+View the secret with `cat bootstrap/argo-events/minio-secret.yaml`{{execute}}, Deploy with `kubectl apply -n argo-events -f bootstrap/argo-events/minio-secret.yaml`{{execute}}.

+Now we can deploy our eventsource:
+View our eventsource with `cat boostrap/argo-events/minio-eventsource.yaml`{{execute}}, Deploy with `kubectl apply -n argo-events -f boostrap/argo-events/minio-eventsource.yaml`{{execute}}.